top of page

 The project, now publicly released by DCCEEW, ran tests across a set of typical residential and light commercial RAC equipment.

-Faults such as refrigerant undercharge or overcharge, blocked condensers or evaporators, contaminated refrigerant and other common faults were simulated with baseline and fault condition measurements taken to judge energy consumption, capacity loss and efficiency.
+Faults such as refrigerant undercharge or overcharge, blocked condensers or evaporators, contaminated refrigerant, and other common faults were simulated.
+Baseline and fault condition measurements were taken to judge energy consumption, capacity loss, and efficiency.

 The results were stark.